playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 This ability to `await` in a component at all was only enabled by the React's past decisions:

 - The VDOM to represent state on the server rather than relying on a browser's DOM
-- Fiber's ability to pause, halt, error and prioritize work
+- Fiber's ability to pause, halt, error, and prioritize work

 ## Sending data to the server

 Async components may have solved the problem of data going from the server to the client, but it only solved it in one way.

-We still needed a way to send data to the server; this would come in the flavor of "server actions".
+We still needed a way to send data to the server; this would come in the flavor of "server actions."

 To define a server action, we'd combine [the `"use server"` directive](https://react.dev/reference/rsc/use-server) and [the new React `action` property on vanilla HTML `<form>` elements](https://react.dev/reference/react-dom/components/form):